County Elected and Appointed Officials

 All county commissioners and councilmembers are, of course, elected.

 The elected office of county executive exists only in the four charter counties (King, Pierce, Snohomish, and Whatcom) that have adopted "home rule" charters providing for a council-executive form of government.
-The remaining three charter counties (San Juan, Clark, and Clallam) have established appointed county administrator positions.
+The remaining three charter counties (Clallam, Clark, and San Juan) have established appointed county administrator positions.

 The prosecuting attorney represents the county whenever the county is a party to a legal action and acts as general legal advisor to all county officers.
 The state legislature has restricted the ability of the board of commissioners/county council to contract with any other attorney to perform any of the functions of the prosecuting attorney, and any contract must be approved by the presiding judge of the county superior court (RCW 36.32.200).

 The county prosecutor has other statutory responsibilities, such as election administration (including preparation of ballot titles for county measures under RCW 29A.36.071), and canvassing election returns.
-The prosecuting attorney acts as ex-officio coroner in counties under 40,000 (RCW 36.16.030).
+The prosecuting attorney acts as ex-officio coroner in counties under 40,000, although this duty will cease effective January 1, 2025 (RCW 36.16.030).
 In counties with a population less than 8,000, the prosecuting attorney maintains the county law libraries (RCW 27.24.068).